 Xeni has just lost her aunt Sable Everly … and gained a sizeable fortune.
 The only way she can claim it is by marrying this big Scot named Mason.
 Mason was also willed a significant amount: enough to clear debts that have been hanging over him ever since he met Ms. Sable.

 Trigger warnings: homophobia.
 Content warnings: 1 graphic sex scene of an alternative lifestyle

 Also mentioned: Rafe by Rebekah Weatherspoon (Loose Ends, Book 1)

 The Red Scot by Twyla Turner (Curvy Girls Club #1):

-Once a fat unpopular kid, Bradyn is now an alpha beast MMA fighter.
+Once a fat unpopular kid, Bradyn is now a giant MMA fighter.
 When Payton Bailey walks into his gym, he’s smitten.
 Payton however is having none of that.
 She’d rather be gaming or reading comic books instead of hanging out with this muscly beast of a man.

 Trigger Warning: scene of sexual assault